 The Cite Guide is an indispensable tool for legal writing and is widely used by practitioners, judges, academics and law students across Canada.
 It is the standard reference guide for most Canadian law journals as well as for many courts (see list below).
 A large number of Canadian law faculties also use it as a primary tool in teaching legal methodology.
 The Guide can be purchased either in hardbound format or in spiral bound format.

 For McGill Students – Office Hours:

 Do you feel overwhelmed when using the Cite Guide?
 Are you having difficulty citing a particular source?
-For these situations and other general questions related to citations, please feel free to MLJ Citations Committee our virtual office hours!
+For these and other questions related to citations, please feel free to MLJ Citations Committee our virtual office hours!
 Questions on both French and English citation styles are welcomed.

 Fall 2021 Hours of Operation (via Zoom): Mondays, Wednesdays, and Fridays from 1:30 pm to 2:30 pm